MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-admin.md

 monikerRange: vs-2022
 ---

 # Admin controls for GitHub Copilot

-GitHub Copilot in Visual Studio 2022 17.10 Preview 3 introduces new features for administrators to manage Copilot effectively.
+Visual Studio 2022 version 17.10 introduces new features for administrators to configure and manage GitHub Copilot for their enterprise effectively.
+In this article, you learn how to disable Copilot for individual accounts or disable Copilot altogether.

 ## Disabling Copilot for individual Enterprise Visual Studio accounts